linhd-postdata/Plotting_Poetry2020/README.md

 ## Corpus

 The corpus used in this study includes four Early Modern Spanish poets, namely Garcilaso de la Vega (1503-1536), Fernando de Herrera (1534-1597), Luis de Góngora (1561-1627) and Lope de Vega (1562-1635).
 The poems of each author are available in this repository, with the exception of Fernando de Herrera, whose texts were extracted from Laura Hernández-Lorenzo's unpubished dissertion (Hernández-Lorenzo 2020).
-For this reason, only stress and stanza annotation is available for this poet.
+For this reason, only stress and stanza annotation are available for this poet.

 The texts are offered in three versions: